gbmhunter/blog/content/programming/languages/c/inserting-assembly-code-into-c/index.md

 ## An Example

-Here is an example from the FreeRTOS PSoC port which uses inserted assembly into the C code in port.c.
+Here is an example from the FreeRTOS PSoC port which uses inserted assembly into the C code in `port.c`.

 ```c
 void vPortSVCHandler(void) {